 Here are three things I liked when I was growing up:

-Now, I'm happy to say I live out in the country with my family and our dog Cheddar, surrounded by trees and hills.
+Now, I'm happy to say I live out in the country with my family, a dog, and a cat, surrounded by trees and hills.
 It might not be for everyone, but for me, it's bliss.

 DIFFERENT JOBS I'VE HAD